-On Saturday, the MCube aqt project team - car-reduced neighborhoods for a livable city - was back in the Giesinger Quartier to celebrate the opening of the Landlstraße real-world laboratory with its residents, mobility officer Georg Dunkel and BA chairwoman Carmen Dullinger-Oßwald.
+On Saturday, July 8, 2023, the MCube aqt project team - car-reduced districts for a livable city - was back in the Giesinger Quartier to celebrate the opening of the Landlstraße real-world laboratory with its residents and mobility officer Georg Dunkel and BA chairwoman Carmen Dullinger-Oßwald.

 "If you don't have one yourself, you can use the street as a huge balcony from now on and I hope you take advantage of this opportunity!"